luketpickering/GiBUU-t2k-dev/dox/Quickstart.md

   There is a set of example scripts that live in ${GIBUUTOOLSROOT}/batchjobs.
   These are written to work with SGE qsub.
-Executing GenerateAll.sh will send off about 500 jobs, generating O(2 million) events for 5 fluxes, and at two settings for each flux.
+Executing GenerateAll.sh will send off about 500 jobs, generating O(2 million) events for 5 fluxes, and at two model tunings for each flux.
 It will also hold queue the conversion to StdHep process, which will automatically run after the events have been generated.

   The Generate_Batch.sh script is a more generic script for submitting jobs to